This holiday weekend is a time for remembering those who’ve protected us from harm.

 That’s what Memorial Day is all about.

-My dad rarely talked about the war.
-He was in the Philippines.
+My dad (the guy on the right) rarely talked about the war.
+He served in the Philippines.
 WWII.
-He loved telling a story about letters my mother wrote.
-They were just dating back then.
-She would number each one.
-He would discover, to his great dismay, that one number was skipped.
+He loved telling a story about letters my mother wrote – letters that he cherished and anticipated with great delight.
+They were dating back then.
+She would carefully number each one in her beautiful script.
+But, there was finally that one day, when to his dismay, one number was skipped.
 32, 33…35.

-He would show the bullet wound in his leg — the piece of shrapnel he kept in his jewelry case.
+He would also show us the bullet wound in his leg — the piece of shrapnel he kept in his jewelry case.
 And he would make jokes about being wounded.

 The serious stuff?
 The fear?
 What it’s like to see people die beside you?

-Maybe that’s how soldiers feel when they come home.
-That our lives have remained safe.
-We make a big deal at first, when they come home.
-Then everything goes on.
+We make a big deal at first, when veterans come home.
+Then our lives go on.

-I think he did with other vets.
-I remember he was written about in a book by a fellow soldier.
-A little short reference, but he was in there.
-His face lit up when he talked about it.
-He called the guy.
-They had a long private conversation.
+But he did talk with other vets.
+A fellow soldier wrote a book, and featured some stories about my dad.
+(Sadly, I can’t find the book or I’d share the title.)
+A short reference, but he was in there.
+His face lit up when he talked about it, and he eventually called the guy.
+They had a long, private conversation.

 This Memorial Day, I will remember my dad and all the people that have served to protect us.